Why text in exported SVG images may not display correctly

 When you look at a diagram exported to an SVG image in IE or some SVG editors, the text may not display correctly.

-Simple explanation : The exported SVG is only designed to be displayed in web pages, we didn't design the output to be editable in SVG editors.
+Simple explanation: The exported SVG is only designed to be displayed in web pages, we didn't design the output to be editable in SVG editors.
 The warning that Text is not SVG - cannot display isn't actual SVG, so SVG editors cannot display it.

-Technical explanation : The draw.io editor uses foreign objects (foreignObject) in the SVG data to allow complex HTML labels on shapes.
+Technical explanation: The draw.io editor uses foreign objects (foreignObject) in the SVG data to allow complex HTML labels on shapes.

-Convert labels to SVG per cell
+Convert labels to SVG

-This sets the convertToSvg style property on the selected cells.
-When enabled, the label is rendered as native SVG <text> elements instead of foreignObject, making it compatible with SVG editors and platforms that don't support foreign objects.
+This sets the convertToSvg style property on the selected cells, which will render them as native SVG <text> elements instead of foreignObject.
+This is compatible with SVG editors and platforms that don't support foreign objects.

 Note: The Convert to SVG option is only available for formatted text labels that use supported HTML tags (headings, paragraphs, bold, italic, etc.).
 Labels containing tables, lists, links, or elements with background colours are not supported and the checkbox will be disabled.